gcruzgar/trdiff/README.md

 - Linear regression using Biber dimensions (predicting words per day):
   + UN texts  [work started]
   + WTO texts [work started]
-- Prediction of MT errors and it's relation to text difficulty - domain adaptation [Need guidance but should be straight forward]
+- Prediction of MT errors and it's relation to text difficulty - domain adaptation [work started]
   + Build model and test on UN data to predict words per day
 - Test QEBrain - MT errors without reference
 - Semi-supervised approaches and NN: [Relatively new field - can learn basic NN and try some of these]